Search

 Any natural person identifying with the aims of the Association can become a member with the approval of the Executive Committee and payment of membership fees.

-Article 5: Statutory bodies
+Article 5: Statutory Bodies

 The statutory bodies of the Association include a General Assembly, an Executive Committee, and Auditors.